aerospike/aerospike-client-nodejs/examples/client/README.md

 ## Setup

-In order to run the examples you should first run:
+From the current directory, you should be able to run the following to install the client:

-		$ sudo npm link aerospike
+	$ npm install ../../

-This will resolve the dependecies needed for the examples.

 ## Usage

 You can simply run each example independently:

 	$ node <example>

-Most of these examples require a key to act upon, and can optionally take a hostname, port, and namespace of the cluster.
+Most of these examples require a key, and can optionally take a hostname, port, and namespace of the cluster.
 The default server is on 127.0.0.1 at port 3000 (a local server installation).

 Each example provides usage information via a `--help` flag:

 	$ node <example> --help

 The following are the included examples:

-- Basic Operations
+- **Basic Operations**
 	- exists.js - check the existence of a record.
 	- get.js - read a record.
 	- select.js - read specific bins of a record.